 Safe: Peyton Reed directs the season finale.

-Episode 16 concludes Season 2’s story arc with Mando and his allies going on a rescue mission.
+Chapter 16 concludes Season 2’s story arc with Mando and his allies going on a rescue mission.

 Something happens in this episode.
 I refuse to spill the beans.
 I’ll sum it up in two words.
 Holy Crap!
 I’m giving this pro additional Bonus Points.
 If you’ve already seen the season finale, you probably know why.

 Action was intense from beginning to end.
+Feels like a “John Wick” movie.

 Don’t forget to watch a Post-Credits Scene.
 Setting up the future of the series.